julianmclain/photo-album/README.md

 https://deviq.com/repository-pattern/

 ## TODO
-- Setup auth with secure social
+- Setup auth with silhouette

 ## Future TODO
 - Add bootstrap during build process instead of using it from their CDN: https://ics-software-engineering.github.io/play-example-bootstrap/